pshyong/Shibainu/doc/sprint 0/PB.md

 **Create a main page/subpage:**
-- As an admin, I want to create a main page/subpage for forum users to interact in.
-Both main page and subpage is fixed (for now)
+- As an admin, I want to create a main page/subpage so that forum users have something interact in
 - Estimate: 5
 - Priority: Highest
 - Criteria of Satisfaction: